ecaldwell/radviz/README.md

 > Radviz, described in [this article](http://www.cs.uml.edu/~phoffman/dna1/), attaches to each data point fixed springs each of which is also attached at points around a circle.
 The springs represent dimensions of the data.
 The data points are displayed at the position where the sum of the spring forces is zero.
 The spring force K for each spring is the value of the data point for that dimension.

+## Examples

+Let's try a few examples, from the /example folder:

+* [Energy production in the U.S.](http://biovisualize.github.io/radviz/example/energy.html) shows basic features, styling and events (in the console and linked bar chart)
+* [Iris dataset](http://biovisualize.github.io/radviz/example/iris.html) shows the fancy useRepulsion in action

+You can also try it live on [Blockbuilder](http://blockbuilder.org/biovisualize/a91f514aaf57eabf8e36)

 ## Minimal Documentation

 Simply add the compiled version to your HTML: